Safeguarding Child Victims of Trafficking Across England

 - Members of the African community have increased awareness of child trafficking, know the signs and be aware of how to report suspicions.

-- Agencies working with African victims of child trafficking are more aware of the culturally specific issues faced by African children
+- Agencies working with African victims of child trafficking are more aware of the culturally specific issues faced by African children and young people

 - Coordination with other agencies, NGOs and government to advocate for adequate protection and support available, and support the implementation of existing legislation.